MicrosoftDocs/power-automate-docs/articles/add-manage-connections.md

 	![Select gateway][2]

 1. Configure the connection credentials, and select the gateway that you want to use.
-For details about how to install a gateway, see [Understanding gateways](gateway-reference.md).
+For more information, see [Manage gateways](gateway-manage.md) and [Understand gateways](gateway-reference.md).

 	When the connection is set up, it's listed in **My Connections**.